JamesGaither/shadow_backup/README.md

 Below is how to install Shadow Backup:

-1. Have python 3.8, pip, pipenv, and 7zip
+1. Have python 3.8, pip, and the ability to install needed packages
 2. Clone the project from github to your local machine
-3. copy main.ini.sample to main.ini and fill out the needed information
+3. Copy main.ini.sample to main.ini and fill out the needed information
-4. run `pipenv sync` to install needed python packages (or `pipenv install` if it doesn't work)
-5. Start using the project.
-Run all commands under pipenv e.g. `pipenv run main.py`
+4. Better instructions to come

 ### Arguments